mozilla-services/Dockerflow/docs/mozlog.md

 | t | int32 | request processing time in ms | optional |   |  |
 | uid | string | user id | recommended | yes; will be scrubbed by pii filter before being indexed in es | This field is often very important for "daily active user" counts (and similar).
 These counts are usually computed by heka filters before pii scrubbing. |

-[1] Recommendation on how to handle Personally Identifiable Information in this field.
+[1] How to handle Personally Identifiable Information.

 ## Implementations